paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 Subsec. (d).
 Pub.
 L. 94–455, § 1211(c), added subsec. (d).

+#### Effective Date of 2018 Amendment
+Amendment by section 101(g)(1)–(3) of Pub.
+L. 115–141 effective as if included in the provision of the Protecting Americans from Tax Hikes Act of 2015, div.
+Q of Pub.
+L. 114–113, to which such amendment relates, see section 101(s) of Pub.
+L. 115–141, set out as a note under [section 24 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-24).

 #### Effective Date of 2015 Amendment
 Pub.
 L. 114–113, div.
 Q, title II, § 203(f), Dec.
 18, 2015, 129 Stat.
-3081, provided that: “The amendments made by this section [amending this section and [section 6213 of this title](./chapter-063-assessment.md#section-6213)] shall apply to applications for individual taxpayer identification numbers made after the date of the enactment of this Act [Dec.
+3081, as amended by Pub.
+L. 115–141, div.
+U, title I, § 101(g)(5), Mar.
+23, 2018, 132 Stat.
+1162, provided that: “Except to the extent provided in section 6109(i)(3) of the Internal Revenue Code of 1986, the amendments made by this section [amending this section and [section 6213 of this title](./chapter-063-assessment.md#section-6213)] shall apply to applications for individual taxpayer identification numbers made after the date of the enactment of this Act [Dec.
 18, 2015].”

 #### Effective Date of 2008 Amendment
 Amendment of this section and repeal of Pub.
 L. 110–234 by Pub.
 L. 110–246 effective May 22, 2008, the date of enactment of Pub.
 L. 110–234, except as otherwise provided, see section 4 of Pub.
 L. 110–246, set out as an Effective Date note under [section 8701 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section8701&num=0&edition=prelim), Agriculture.